 Common adjectives with fork in Italian

-There are a number of materials a fork can be made of.
-The most common kinds of fork in Italian are:
+There are a number of materials that a fork can be made of.
+The most common types of fork in Italian are:

 Forchetta di plastica